+Figure 27.
+Setting Time (without fairing)

+- Front tire pressure - 4.
+Rear tire pressure

 Figure 28.
-Setting Time (without fairing)

-- 2. Sidestand message

-- 3. Front tire pressure

-- 4. Rear tire pressure

-- 5. No ABS message

-Figure 29.
-Tip, Sidestand, TPMS and No ABS Messages CRUISE CONTROL
+Tip, Sidestand and TPMS Messages CRUISE CONTROL

 Cruise control is optional on some models and may not have been installed.

 Do not use the cruise control system in heavy traffic, on roads with sharp or blind curves or on slippery roads of any kind.
 Using the cruise control in these circumstances can cause loss of control, which could result in death or serious injury.
 (00083a)